-"m is for linear magnification and M is for angular magnification."
+"The small m is linear magnification while the big M is angular magnification."

 If an object is brought closer to your eye, its angular size will:

-When a converging lens is used as a simple magnifier, the object is placed at a distance p = __________ in front of (to the left of) the lens.
+When a converging lens is used as a simple magnifier, the object is placed at a distance do = __________ in front of (to the left of) the lens.